Create Lasting Change — Couples Coaching Programme

 on the root issue

-For couples with more or deeper resentments — ready to resolve them thoroughly.
+For couples with deeper resentment — ready to resolve it thoroughly.

-Create Lasting Change is the right format when there are more resentments to work through, or when they run deeper — accumulated hurt over years, eroded trust, or significant emotional distance.
+Create Lasting Change is the right format when there's more to work through, or when it runs deeper — accumulated hurt over years, eroded trust, or significant emotional distance.
 Four intensives give enough concentrated time to work through all of it properly, with additional support built in between sessions.
 The free consultation helps assess whether this format fits your situation.

-• 01 You are at a point where something has to change — and fast.
+• 01 You're at a point where something has to change — and fast.
 One or both of you may be considering leaving.
-You're exhausted and not sure there's anything left to save.
-But you're still here — and that matters.
+You're exhausted.
+You're not sure there's anything left to save.
+But you're still here.
+That matters.

-• 02 The resentments run deeper — not just surface arguments, but real emotional injuries that have never been properly addressed or healed
+• 02 The resentment runs deeper — not just surface arguments, but real emotional injuries that have never been properly addressed.

-• 05 Weekly therapy sessions aren't moving fast enough — you need concentrated, focused work that creates real momentum before hope fades
+• 05 Weekly sessions aren't moving fast enough.
+You need concentrated, focused work that creates real momentum before hope fades.

-Couple reconnected and close after resolving resentments together
+Couple reconnected and close after working through resentment together

 Four intensives give you that time — concentrated.

-That's why the intensive format exists.
-In a single 3-hour intensive session, we typically work through 2–3 resentments — sometimes more as couples get into the rhythm of the work.
+In a single 3-hour intensive, we typically work through 2–3 resentments — sometimes more, as couples find the rhythm of the work.
 In a standard 60-minute session, one resentment is usually what's possible.
-The intensive format isn't faster just because it's longer — it's faster because couples work in concentrated focus, without the week-long gaps where tension builds back up.
+The intensive isn't faster just because it's longer.
+It's faster because couples work in concentrated focus, without the week-long gaps where tension rebuilds.

-Resolving resentments is the foundation — without it, no communication tool will stick.
-The same arguments will keep returning because the root cause still hasn't been resolved.
-Only once resentments are cleared does learning new ways of being together become possible.
+Resolving resentment is the foundation.
+Without it, no communication tool will stick.
+The same arguments will keep returning because the root cause hasn't been addressed.
+Only once resentment is cleared does learning new ways of being together actually become possible.

 Four intensives.
 One clear arc.

-Each intensive focuses primarily on resolving resentments — one at a time, in sequence.
+Each intensive focuses primarily on resolving resentment — one piece at a time, in sequence.
 After every session you leave with concrete tools to apply in daily life.
 The additional materials keep momentum high between sessions.

 01